chyyuu/kis/kis-paper.md

 From our investigate on bugzilla.kernel.org, we found current bug detection technologies and tools can effectively reduce the diagnosis and resolution time of memory bugs (such as NULL pointer, memory leak, etc.).
 However, we also found that there still exist many simple memory bugs such as NULL pointer dereferences and uninitialized memory reads, indicating memory bug detection tools have not been used at their full capacity.
 Concurrency bugs account for a small portion of bug reports, probably because they are underreported.
 But semantic bugs(configure bug, app-special bug ) are the dominant root causes, as they are application specific and difficult to fix.

-The development model based on git is a double-edge sword.
+From 2005, kernel development has been based on git.
+And kernel development has been using the open source paradigm that allows programmers from the Internet to read, redistribute, and modify the source code.
+For quality control, Linus usually allow only a small set of experienced developers (containers or gatekeepers) to check code changes into the main branch of the software.This development model based on git is a double-edge sword.
 On the one hand, git allow developer spend more time developing in private local software repository, so more developers can work in the different or same part of linux kernel parallelly.
 On the other hand, one hacker's changesets in kernel carry bugs and regressions which will influence the other parts developed by other hackers.
-Judging by the pains that a typical kernel developer encountered in the daily hacking, there are a lot tesing improvements need to be proposed for kernel developtment model.
+Judging by the pains that a typical kernel developer encountered in the daily hacking.
+An interesting question is whether this development model takes a much shorter time to fix kernel regressions and other kernel bugs?

-The shape of kernel developers like a pyamid, the peak point is Linus, the second level includes senior maintainers, suach as Andrew Morton, etc, the third level includes subsystem maintianers, the last level developers are new featuren providers, driver providers, kernel testers, etc. The most part of kernel developers were in low level and focused on provding new features ,and only a few were interested in kernel testing.
-Kernel testing requires (a) that the testers are able, diligent, and motivated enough to do boring test works from day to day; (b) that the tester can easily repeat the errors and give the detailed accurate information to the right responsible developer.[KS2012: The future of kernel regression tracking].
-If someone have above ability, they will choose to be a kernel developer provding new features with great honour.
-The high level maintainers have to do a lot of merge work alone with testing works, but they are too busy to do sufficient testing works.
-So there are not  enough eyeballs.

 The Linux kernel keeps growing in size over time as more hardware is supported and new features are added.
 The kernel 3.2 grow in size of  15 million lines since its first release - a mere 10,000 lines of code - came out in 1991. although the number of kernel developer steadily increased, the increasing rate of kernel code is higher than that of developers.
 No one can understand all current kernel codes, and every kernel developer only understand smaller and smaller proportion of kernel following the ever-increasing size of kernel.
 Therefore the bugs which crosss the territories of kernel developers will be hard to find and fix.